StackVista/stackstate-docs/stackpacks/integrations/java-apm.md

 | Rabbit AMQP | 2.7+ | Fully Supported | `amqp`, `rabbitmq` |
 | OkHTTP | 3.0+ | Fully Supported | `okhttp`, `okhttp-3` |

-**Networking tracing provides:** timing request to response, tags for the request \(e.g. response code\), error and stacktrace capturing, and distributed tracing.
+**Networking tracing provides:** timing request to response, tags for the request \(for example, response code\), error and stacktrace capturing, and distributed tracing.

 Don't see your desired networking framework?
 StackState is continuously adding additional support.
 Contact our support if you need help.